Iranian-Americans express fear, call for caution amid mounting U.S. tensions

 "The constant emotional stress and terror I feel as a first-generation Iranian American is undeniable," Sakha said.
 "I think it's especially terrifying how things can change overnight, literally."

-Sakha is among nearly 500,000 people in the U.S. of Iranian ancestry, many of whom are closely following developments as Washington and Tehran head toward a possible clash.
+Sakha is among nearly 500,000 people in the U.S. of Iranian ancestry, many of whom are closely following developments as the U.S. and Iran head toward a possible clash.

 President Donald Trump on Friday said the U.S. was "cocked and loaded" to retaliate against Iran for downing a U.S. surveillance drone.
 But he said he called off the strike minutes before it was set to launch when he heard 150 civilians could die, he said.